ForJessicaSake/ForJessicaSake/README.md

 A Frontend Developer
 ------------------------

 Who resides in Lagos, Nigeria.
 I create user interactive websites, using the latest web technologies.
-In my free time, I enjoy listening to R&B while playing chess.

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my resume at [Resume](https://tryrezu.com/rz/Forjessicasake)